andyli/blog/content/posts/2010/2010-08-03_using-jquery-in-haxe.md

 And there are some extra methods appears in the extern comparing to the original jQuery.
-For example, there is `cssSet()`, and it is just the same as `css()` but limiting you to really setting a css property and it is properly typed as returning a JQuery object, so you can happily chaining the methods with code completion and type checking.
+For example, there is `cssSet()`, and it is just the same as `css()` but limiting you to really setting a CSS property and it is properly typed as returning a JQuery object, so you can happily chaining the methods with code completion and type checking.
 All the extra methods are like that and they are all set as `inline`, so that